lewisgoddard/website/recommendations/hardware/components/cpus.md

 - AMD X3D can perform below the cheaper non-X3D variants of the same CPUs in many situations, despite costing significantly more.
 It is an application-specific buy-in, only for high end machines.
 - AMD 7000 is difficult to recommend due to only supporting DDR5 memory, a substantial additional expense outside of the highest end machines.
-- AMD 5000 is a good all rounder, but does not compete with the latest Intel chips.
+- AMD 5000 was a good all rounder, but is at the end of its platform, offering no upgrade path.
-- AMD 4000 is generally poor for gaming, but offers good value for bargain-grade productivity.
+- AMD 4000 is generally poor for gaming due to the exclusive use of PCIe 3.0, but offers good value for bargain-grade productivity.
 - AMD 3000 can still offer good gaming performance, and bought used sits on a platform with a known-good upgrade path at excellent value for money.
 - Intel 13 improves on Intel 12 mostly by adding more efficency cores, and moving them further down the stack where they add even more relative benefit.
+This does come at a cost (the cost is money).
 - Intel 12 added big.LITTLE core architecture to their 10nm process, and shows the first real re-think of Intel for several years.
 - Anything prior to Intel 12 is a member of a platform with a known-bad last release (Intel 11) and is lacking substantial improvements made recently.